MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/getting-started/exploring-features/mrtk3-tutorials.md

 ### [MRTK3 Aquarium](/windows/mixed-reality/develop/unity/mrtk3-aquarium): the in-editor tutorial

 The [MRTK3 Aquarium project](/windows/mixed-reality/develop/unity/mrtk3-aquarium) provides a Unity in-editor tutorial that explores various MRTK3 features.
 Set in an underwater scene, you'll be introduced to the creatures of the aquarium and the objects that make up their habitat.
-Using MRTK3 features, you'll add interactivity to the aquarium which will enable you to create an aquarium of your very own!
+Using MRTK3 features, you'll add interactivity to the aquarium, enabling you to create an aquarium of your very own!

 ### [Zappy's Playground](/windows/mixed-reality/develop/unity/playground-tutorial)